-The demand for metallurgical coal, an essential ingredient in the manufacturing of steel, closely follows that of global manufacturing and steel production.
-In response to the COVID-19 pandemic, global steelmakers rapidly decreased production resulting in a 6% drop in world crude steel production in the first six months of 2020 compared to the same period in 20195.
-The impact of COVID-19 has been uneven, with steel demand in top producer and consumer China expected to increase by 1% in 2020 while decreasing by 17% in developed economies5.
-After a decrease in 2020 to 1.65 billion tonnes, the World Steel Association forecasts a rebound in steel demand of 3.8% in 2021 to 1.72 billion tonnes (2019 steel output - 1.87 billion tonnes).
+Metallurgical coal is an essential ingredient in the manufacturing of steel, and thus its demand closely follows that of global manufacturing and steel production.
+In response to the COVID-19 pandemic, global steelmakers rapidly decreased production resulting in a 6% decrease in world crude steel production in the first six months of 2020 compared to the same period in 20195.
+However, industrial shutdowns began to reverse in the third quarter of 2020 with the lifting of restrictions, leading to increasing steel demand and the restarting of many idled blast furnaces6.
+As a result, during the first nine months of 2020, global steel production has declined just 3.2% compared to the same period in 20195.